Overview

 Not Work on an RDO

-- Chooses to work on a scheduled RDO (that is, a Manager or Supervisor has not explicitly requested this work); or
+It is not considered Work on an RDO when an employee chooses to work on a scheduled RDO (that is, a Manager or Supervisor has not explicitly requested this work).

 For example,